amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 vscale_mode=2
 vsync_adjust=2

-Depending on how well your display deals with slightly off-spec refresh frequencies and frequent mode changes you may need to experiment with setting vsync_adjust to 1 or 0, instead of the ideal setting of 2.
+Note: Depending on how well your display deals with slightly off-spec refresh frequencies and frequent mode changes you may need to experiment with setting vsync_adjust to 1 or 0, instead of the ideal setting of 2.